PREEMPTIVE BIDS -

 then Opener passes

-if Resp. bids 4 asking for keycards 1430 Opener bids 4
+asking for keycards 1430 Opener bids 4

-if Resp. bids 4 asking for singleton 4 deny has 7222
+asking for singleton 4

 if Resp. bids 4nt Bçackwood for aces Opener bids 5